milespossing/flow-windows-terminal/README.md

 ### Manual

+TODO

-Simply copy the JSON from [`nord.json`](https://raw.githubusercontent.com/thismat/nord-windows-terminal/main/nord.json) or from this page, into the `schemes` section of Windows Terminal `profile.json`.
+Simply copy the JSON from [`flow.json`](https://raw.githubusercontent.com/thismat/nord-windows-terminal/main/nord.json) or from this page, into the `schemes` section of Windows Terminal `profile.json`.